Galapagos has a fascinating scifi premise that leads to a bizarre outcome. But the book is classified as satire.

 But keep in mind – 70% of reviewers loved it.
 As CV Rick says, for his fans, Vonnegut is “a master satirist with a rambling tone who seems to be going in wrong directions, but ties all threads together brilliantly.”

 My own writing is straight science fiction and I’m more of an optimist than Vonnegut.
 All my books are available at Amazon, Barnes & Noble, iTunes, Kobo, and other major online retailers.
-You’ll also find paperbacks at Create Space and all major digital formats at Smashwords.
-Books 1 and 2 of the On Mars series are available now with books 3 and 4 coming this fall.
-Catch up now.
+You’ll also find paperbacks, and all major digital formats at Smashwords.
+Read them today.